MarcinWaszczuk/CarSearchEngine/BugsReport.md

     Expected Result:
     Only Toyota Aygo models should be listed

-[FE] - Name and Surname allow for numbers only
+[FE] - Personal Detail Form - Name and Surname allow for numbers only

     Description:
     User is able to provide name and surname as numbers only